 If it's in the News, it's in our Polls.
 Public opinion polling since 2003.

-The Rasmussen Consumer Index, which measures consumer confidence on a daily basis, rose four points on Friday to 93.7.
-Consumer confidence is back to its level from a week ago and is up seven points from a month ago.
-The index is up nine points from three months ago.
+The Rasmussen Consumer Index, which measures consumer confidence on a daily basis, rose a point on Sunday to 107.1.
+Consumer confidence is even with a week ago, down five points from a month ago and up three points from three months ago.

 On the final day of 2011, 36% of American adults rated their own finances as good or excellent.
 That was most optimistic assessment of the month and highlighted a trend of modestly improving confidence during the final two months of the year.